Whitney Nic James

 Shows to Watch on Hulu and Netflix

-Along with my routine(s) and wardrobe, I’ve also made some changes when it comes to what TV shows I watch.
-My main focus has been finding shows that are binge-worthy and light-hearted, with a splash of drama.
+Along with my routine(s) and wardrobe, I’ve also changed what TV shows I watch.
+My main focus has been finding binge-worthy and light-hearted shows with a splash of drama.
 Nothing too heavy, too complicated, or too dark.
-In this season, I’m trying to laugh and enjoy as much as possible.
+I’m trying to laugh and enjoy as much as possible this season.

-Since “being home”, I’ve been able to catch up on some of my favorite shows, as well as become acquainted with some new one’s.
+Since “being home,” I’ve been able to catch up on some of my favorite shows and become acquainted with some new ones.
 Back in May, I took advantage of the Netflix + Hulu + Disney+ package deal.
 For two TV-loving fanatics, this was a real treat for my husband and me.
-Plus, it’s gotten us one step closer to getting rid of cable.
-Tax
+Plus, it’s gotten us closer to getting rid of cable.

 Here are three of the shows I’ve been currently watching on Hulu and Netflix: